yweweler/single-speaker-tts/README.md

 ## Architecture

-The architecture is inspired by the [Tacotron](https://arxiv.org/abs/1703.10135v2) archicture and takes unaligned text-audio pairs as input.
+The architecture is inspired by the [Tacotron](https://arxiv.org/abs/1703.10135v2) architecture and takes unaligned text-audio pairs as input.
 Based on entered text it produces linear-scale frequency magnitude spectrograms and an alignment between text and audio.